giodestone/Hart-Keyboard/README.md

 During this process, I decided I was happy with the clear PETG look.
 In retrospect, I would have liked it to be more colourful - either pastel or beige.

 ### Making the layout
-The layout was made in the
+The layout was made using [Keyboard Layout Editor](https://www.keyboard-layout-editor.com/#/).
+While abandoned and sometimes frustrating to use, it is the easiest to use tool I have found.

+The layout is based off a Dell 7559 keyboard, but with a few changes - namely no numpad and a wrap around layout.

 ## Printing
-The printing process took a long time, mostly because my printer was poorly calibrated and I played around too much.
+The printing process took a long time, mostly because my printer was poorly calibrated and I played around too much with the settings trying to find perfect ones.

 The printer I used was an Ender 3 Pro (no bed leveling when I made this - V1.1.4/8bit mainboard).
 Truly a no-frills printer.

 ### Print Settings
+A lot of these settings can be improved.
 I used CURA to slice.
 * 0.4mm nozzle
 * PETG (I used eSun Clear PETG - try to use a somewhat reputable brand - turns out it makes a difference)